badrabkar/libft/README.md

 # Libft

-In this project, the objective is to create a library, called libft, consisting of re-implementations of some standard C library functions, as well as additional utility functions that might be useful my future projects.
+In this project, the objective is to create a library, called libft, consisting of re-implementations of some standard C library functions, as well as additional utility functions that might be useful in my future projects.

 ## Table of Contents